sequeiraneil/RepData_PeerAssessment1/PA1_template.md

 individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

-For this assignment, we will be using the dplyr package to transform data & the gglot2 package to create the plots.
+For this assignment, we will be using the *dplyr* package to transform data & both the *base* plotting system & *gglot2* package to create the plots.

 ```r